tscheys/wiki-graph/README.md

 - get successor information through wikipedia api x
 - display that information x
 - make an api call to that succesor's page on wikipedia and display his information x
-- make a function that will keep doing this 3 levels deep
+- make a function that will keep doing this 3 levels deep x
 - make it into some kind of pedigree with d3
 - make presentation